wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 # Micro Integrator CLI

-The Micro Integrator CLI allows you to monitor the synapse artifacts (deployed in a specified Micro Integrator server) from the command line.
-The dashboard (as well as the [dashboard](../../administer-and-observe/working-with-monitoring-dashboard)) communicates with the management API of WSO2 Micro Integrator to function.
+The Micro Integrator CLI allows you to monitor the synapse artifacts (deployed in a specified Micro Integrator server) and perform various management tasks from the command line.
+The CLI (as well as the [dashboard](../../administer-and-observe/working-with-monitoring-dashboard)) communicates with the management API of WSO2 Micro Integrator to function.

 ## Installing the CLI